Structured Robust Submodular Maximization: Offline and Online Algorithms: The Online Case

 Our online algorithm works as follows: first, given $0<\epsilon<1$ we denote $\ell := \lceil \ln \frac{1}{\epsilon} \rceil$.
 We consider the following discretization indexed by $\tau\in\{0,\delta,2\delta,\ldots,\ell\}$ and construct fractional solutions $y^t_{\tau}$ for each iteration $t$ and discretization index $\tau$.
 At each iteration $t$, ideally we would like to construct $\{y^t_{\tau}\}_{\tau=0}^\ell$ by running the continuous greedy algorithm using the soft-min function $H^t$ and then play $S^t$ using these fractional solutions.
 But in the online model, function $H^t$ is revealed only after playing set $S^t$.
 To remedy this, we aim to construct $y^t_{\tau}$ using FPL algorithm based on gradients $\{\nabla H^j\}_{j=1}^{t-1}$ obtained from previous iterations.
 Thus we have multiple FPL instances, one for each discretization parameter, being run by the algorithm.
 Finally, at the end of iteration $t$, we have a fractional vector $y^t_\ell$ which belongs to $\ell \cdot \P(\M)\cap [0,1]^V$ and therefore can be written, fractionally, as a union of $\ell$ independent sets using the matroid union theorem~\citep{schrijver2003combinatorial}.

-We round the fractional solution $y_{\ell}^t$ using the randomized swap rounding proposed by \citep{chekuri2010dependent} for matroid $\M_{\ell}$ to obtain the set $S^t$ to be played at time $t$.
-Theorem \ref{thm:swap-rounding} from \citep{chekuri2010dependent} gives the necessary property of the randomized swap rounding that we use.
+We round the fractional solution $y_{\ell}^t$ using the randomized swap rounding (or randomized pipage rounding) proposed by \citet{chekuri2010dependent} for matroid $\M_{\ell}$ to obtain the set $S^t$ to be played at time $t$.
+The following theorem from \citep{chekuri2010dependent} gives the necessary property of the randomized swap rounding that we use. \begin{theorem}[Theorem II.1, \citep{chekuri2010dependent}] Let $f$ be a monotone submodular function and $F$ be its multilinear extension.
+Let $ x\in \P(\M')$ be a point in the polytope of matroid $\M'$ and $S'$ a random independent set obtained from it by randomized swap rounding.
+Then, $\EE[f(S')]\geq F(x)$. \end{theorem}

-We note that FPL was shown to be useful for online optimization of a single submodular function~\citep{golovin_etal14}.
-Therefore, our technique can be seen as a generalization of this result.
-The presence of the soft-min function of the multi-linear functions rather than a single multi-linear function presents technical challenges.
-We deal with them by using the above described properties of soft-min function and appropriate setting of the discretization parameter $\eta$ and the parameter defining the soft-min function $\alpha$.